UX-Wizards/wizards-wiki/content/en/get-started.md

 ---
-title: Get Started - Volunteers
+title: Get Started as a Volunteer
 position: 0
 category: Volunteer
 ---